-Vibrancy and Amenity facilities identified within and bordering the TCF Plan Study Area

-Opportunities to extend the benefit of this major tourism asset to the wider community should be explored.
-In this context, the regeneration of vacant sites in the town centre including, for example, the potential redevelopment of the former Grant's Hotel for new accommodation purposes, is an important consideration for the TCF team.
+Vibrancy and Amenity facilities identified within and bordering the TCF Plan Study Area The Public Consultation carried out in Roscrea Opportunities to extend the benefit of this major tourism asset to the wider community should Town documented a range of suggestions for be explored.
+In this context, the regeneration improvements to community, art/cultural spaces, of vacant sites in the town centre including, for open/recreational spaces, and retail within the example, the potential redevelopment of the town centre core.
+Examples include the greater former Grant's Hotel for new accommodation availability of adaptable community event spaces purposes, is an important consideration for the and general public realm enhancements that will TCF team. enhance the vibrancy of the centre.